qiaoen17/tp/docs/UserGuide.md

 The purpose of this guide is to inform you what features are available in SETA, and how to use them to solve your needs as a CS2103T TA.

+## Icons
+The following table will tell you the purpose of the icons used in this User Guide.

 <div markdown="block" class="alert alert-info">

 **:information_source: What is a Command Line Interface (CLI)?**<br>